zweers/marble_run_2026/README.md

 3D files for use with a stick:

-VV2 is a support to be printed of TPU for AMS . you can use it with bamboo sticks diameter 4 mm, one stick will do. the design has to be improved, it is a bit stiff and hard to attach it from the side of the stick. sliding it on from the top will work fine.
+VV2 is a support to be printed in TPU for AMS . you can use it with bamboo sticks diameter 4 mm, one stick will do. the design has to be improved, it is a bit stiff and hard to attach it from the side of the stick. sliding it on from the top will work fine.
 I also tried printing in TPU-95 but that was very soft and has to be mounted on 2 sticks, with only one it will sag.